Severe plastic deformation: Equal-channel angular pressing

-High pressure torsion
+High-pressure torsion

-High pressure torsion (HPT) can be traced back to the experiments that won Percy Bridgman the 1946 Nobel Prize in Physics, though its use in metal processing is considerably more recent.
-In this method, a disk of the material to be strained is placed between 2 anvils.
+High-pressure torsion (HPT) can be traced back to the experiments that won Percy Bridgman the 1946 Nobel Prize in Physics, though its use in metal processing is considerably more recent.
+In this method, a disk of the material to be strained is placed between two anvils.
 A large compressive stress (typically several gigapascals) is applied, while one anvil is rotated to create a torsion force.
-HPT can be performed unconstrained, in which the material is free to flow outward, fully constrained, or to some degree between in which outward flow is allowed, but limited.
+HPT can be performed in three modes: unconstrained, in which the material is free to flow outward, fully constrained, or partially constrained, where outward flow is allowed, but limited.

-Accumulative roll bonding
+Accumulative roll-bonding

-In accumulative roll bonding (ARB), 2 sheets of the same material are stacked, heated (to below the recrystallization temperature), and rolled, bonding the 2 sheets together.
-This sheet is cut in half, the 2 halves are stacked, and the process is repeated several times.
+In accumulative roll-bonding (ARB), two sheets of the same material are stacked, heated to below the recrystallization temperature, and rolled together, bonding the sheets together.
+This sheet is cut in half, the halves are stacked, and the process is repeated several times.
 Compared to other SPD processes, ARB has the benefit that it does not require specialized equipment or tooling, only a conventional rolling mill.
 However, the surfaces to be joined must be well-cleaned before rolling to ensure good bonding.

 Repetitive corrugation and straightening

 Repetitive corrugation and straightening (RCS) is a severe plastic deformation technique used to process sheet metals.
 In RCS, a sheet is pressed between two corrugated dies followed by pressing between two flat dies.
 RCS has gained wide popularity to produce fine grained sheet metals.
-Endeavors to improve this technique lead to introduce Repetitive Corrugation and Straightening by Rolling (RCSR), a novel SPD method.
-Applicability of this new method approved in the various materials.
+Endeavors to improve this technique led to the introduction of Repetitive Corrugation and Straightening by Rolling (RCSR), a novel SPD method.
+The applicability of this new method has been successfully demonstrated across a variety of materials.